2086 words

 sudo apt install -y postgresql

-Please note that this tutorial will use PostgreSQL as a database management system.
+This tutorial will use PostgreSQL as a database management system.

 Now you need to create a database that PuppetDB will use in the future, as well as a user with the necessary rights in this database.